BugBuster1701/docs/manual/visitors/en/05-technical-details/01-technical-details-category-definition.md

 With "Read counting" can be counted when the page is in the browser cache and will be called from it.
 The system setting "Cache mode" will be respected.

-> **node** The display of current values will continue but only if the page is requested from the server.
+> **Hint** The display of current values will continue but only if the page is requested from the server.